Rainbow-Dreamer/Ideal-Piano/README.md

 ## Download

-You can download this software for Windows and Linux from the [release page](https://github.com/Rainbow-Dreamer/Ideal-Piano/releases/latest), currently Ideal Piano is not compatible with macOS because many dependent python packages of this software has serious existing bugs with macOS when testing, I will try to make a compatible version for it in my spare time.
+You can download this software for Windows, Linux and macOS from the [release page](https://github.com/Rainbow-Dreamer/Ideal-Piano/releases/latest).

 ## Previews